After World War II, California developed the vision of higher education that made UC and CSU world leaders in their respective categories.

 Even after this modest increase, UC was still receiving $200 million less than the day Brown took office despite the fact that student enrollment had grown to over 243,000.

-The net result has been a substantial drop in quality of the educational experience, which has accelerated over time.
+The net result has been a substantial drop in the quality of the educational experience, which has accelerated over time.

 The unfortunate reality is that there are only two major sources of money to educate Californians: public money and tuition.
 The only realistic path to cutting tuition and restoring quality is returning to the time when the public forced Sacramento to prioritize providing high quality affordable higher education as something that the public provides for its citizens.